-- d) Commission or Gaming Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal, Federal, and applicable State regulations on gaming within the boundaries of the White Earth Reservation, its authorized officials, agents and representatives - e) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d). - f) Complimentary means a service or item provided at no cost, or at a reduced cost, to a customer. - g) Director means a Member of the Tribal Gaming Commission. - h) Fund Raising Event means a fund raising event sponsored by a bona fide religious, charitable or non profit organization at which gaming activities will be conducted under the regulation of the White Earth Reservation Tribal Gaming Commission. - i) Gaming Operation means any gaming enterprise whether or not operated by the Tribe. - j) Gross Gaming Revenue means the total amount of cash wagered on Class II and Class III games and admission fees (including table or card fees), less any amounts paid out as prizes or paid for prizes awarded. - k) Indian Lands means: - 1.
-All lands within the limits of the Tribe's reservation;

-2. Any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to restriction by the United States against alienation and over which the Indian Tribe exercises governmental power; and 3.
-For all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719.

-- 1) Indian Tribe means the White Earth Band of Chippewa Indians.
+State regulations on gaming within the boundaries of the White Earth Reservation, its authorized officials, agents and representatives

+- f) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d) - g) Complimentary means a service or item provided at no cost, or at a reduced cost, to a customer. - h) Director means a Member of the Tribal Gaming Commission. - Fund Raising Event means a fund raising event sponsored by a bona fide religious, charitable or non profit organization at which gaming activities will be conducted under the regulation of the White Earth Reservation Tribal Gaming Commission. - j) Gaming Operation means any gaming enterprise whether or not operated by the Tribe. - k) Gross Gaming Revenue means the total amount of cash wagered on Class II and Class III games and admission fees (including table or card fees), less any amounts paid out as prizes or paid for prizes awarded. - I) Indian Lands means: - 1.
+All lands within the limits of the Tribe's reservation; - Any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to restriction by the United States against alienation and over which the Indian Tribe exercises governmental power; and - 3.
+For all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719. - m) Indian Tribe means the White Earth Band of Chippewa Indians. - n) Internal Audit means persons who perform an audit function of a gaming operation that are independent of the department subject to audit.

-- m) Key employee means:
+o) Key employee means:

 - 1. A person who performs one or more of the following functions:

 - i) Bingo caller;

 - ii) Counting room supervisor;

-- iii) Director of Security;
+- iii) Director of Security:

-- iv) Custodian of gaming supplies or cash;
+- iv) Custodian of gaming supplies or cash:

-- v) Shift Manager;
+- v) Shift Manager.

 - vi) Floor Supervisor

-- vii) Pit boss;
+- vii) Pit boss:

-- viii) Dealer;
+- viii) Dealer:

-- ix) Custodian of gambling devices including persons with access to cash and accounting records within such devices;
+- ix) Custodian of gambling devices including persons with access to cash and accounting records within such devices

-- x) Primary management official;
+- x) Primary management official:

-- xi) Operator or manager of video games;
+- xi) Operator or manager of video games.